stap(1) — Linux manual page

 The counts of each histogram bucket may be individually accessed

 via the [index] operator.
-Each bucket is addressed from 1
+Each bucket is addressed from 1 through

-counts all the samples beneath the start value, and bucket #N+1
+samples beneath the start value, and bucket #N+1 counts all the

 global x